 Highs in December and January average about 1 °C, with highs warming up a few degrees by the time February rolls around.
 Snowfalls in December and January are 27 and 32 centimetres, respectively.
 The fresh powder makes winter a great time for skiing and snowboarding.

-Spring warms up with highs averaging 4 °C in March but rise to over 13 °C by May, heralding the start of hiking and biking season.
+Spring warms up with highs averaging 4 °C in March but rising to over 13 °C by May, heralding the start of hiking and biking season.

 More information about the climate in Kelowna: